AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >But, the Dispatcher can also be used to increase the responsiveness of your **author instance**.
 This fact is true, particularly if you have a large number of users editing and updating your website.
 For details specific to this case see [Using a Dispatcher with an Author Server](#using-a-dispatcher-with-an-author-server), below.

-## Why use Dispatcher to implement Caching? {#why-use-dispatcher-to-implement-caching}
+## Why use Dispatcher to implement caching? {#why-use-dispatcher-to-implement-caching}

 There are two basic approaches to web publishing: